Demindiro/ballduck/design/scripting.md

 {a: b,}
 ```

-Note that floating point numbers do not implement `Eq` and hence cannot be
-used as keys.
+Currently, only integers, booleans and strings can be used as keys.

 ### Boolean